aadityasivaS/my-old-blog-site/content/pages/posts/using-the-git-cli-4k8f.md

 thumb_img_path: images/magical-squid.webp
 content_img_path: images/polite-aspen.webp
 ---
 In this post I will be explaining how to use the GIT **CLI(Command Line Interface)**.
-This will require GIT to be installed on your device if you don't have it then install it by following the steps mentioned in the [previous post](https://dev.to/aadityasivas/installing-git-on-your-system-52on).
+This will require GIT to be installed on your device if you don't have it then install it by following the steps mentioned in the previous post

 ## Before we start